ansys/pydpf-core/doc/source/getting_started/write_doc/guide_lines_tutorials.rst

     :jupyter-download-script:`Download tutorial as Python script<file_name>` :jupyter-download-notebook:`Download tutorial as notebook<file_name>`

 The main PyDPF-Core library references are available already defined in the ``doc/source/links_and_refs.rst`` file.
-To use it you use the include directive and use the substitution text as usual:
+To employ them, you use the ``include`` directive and use the substitution text as usual:

 .. code-block::